 Do you love driving long distances and discovering new places?
 Why not earn an income while doing what you love?
-Truck drivers are in demand in Canada.
-If you’re interested in immigrating, this is your chance.
+Truck drivers are in high demand in Canada.
+If you’re interested in immigrating to Canada as a truck driver, this is your chance.

 There are plenty of employment opportunities for truck drivers in Canada.
 If you’re a truck driver, you could work in any of the following positions, to name just a few:

 - Escort- transportation